RenderKit/ospray/doc/api.md

 and the reported progress is in (0–1].
-If the callback function returns zero than the application requests to cancel rendering, i.e., the current `ospRenderFrame` will return at the first opportunity and the content of the frame buffer will be undefined.
+If the callback function returns zero than the application requests to cancel rendering, i.e., the current `ospRenderFrame` will return at the first opportunity and the content of the framebuffer will be undefined.
 Therefore, better clear the framebuffer with `ospFrameBufferClear` then before a subsequent call of `ospRenderFrame`.